nebius-academy-templates/qa-template-week-3-agents/README.md

 ```

 For other cases, replace the workbook and selection in the request.
 The same
-instructions support spreadsheets, documents and text; no fixed case count or
+instructions support spreadsheets, documents, and text; no fixed case count or
 status distribution is required.